 AKC Canine Good Citizen Evaluator, Canine Good Citizen Evaluator, Puppy Culture Breeder, Service Dog Coach (Cooperative Paws), CCPDT-KA (Certification Council for Professional Dog Trainers).

-Megan has been a member of Good Dog for 10 months
+Megan has been a member of Good Dog for about 1 year

 Megan was screened for responsible practices and has been a member since 2025.